KyleANoyes/Sample-Capital-Trades/README.md

 # Sample-Capital-Trades

-Sample code from my algorithmic trading bot (database management and sanitization)
+Sample code from my algorithmic trading bot (database management and sanitization).
+Had some interesting results and was a fun test of utilizing webscrappers like Selenium.

-This file is my database management tool designed to organize all recorded stock records into various CSV files in a way that's easy for my program to recall when analyzing a member’s stock trade.
-This standardizes and sanitizes all my data before it's committed into each member’s profile.
-Included are three CSV files showing a sample of how this program has saved over 30,000 other similar entries.
+Should be re-written to optimize performance and take advantage of OOP, however it still functions and was an awesome learning bed for other applications I work on!